atmackenzie51/HelloWorld/README.md

 ### Utilizing Google Firestore/Firebase

-* create an account and a new project
+* Create an account and a new project
-* obtain the configuration code, and replace it in the App.js file
+* Obtain the configuration code, and replace it in the App.js file
-* set up the database under build --> Firestore Database
+* Set up the database under build --> Firestore Database
-* activate storage
+* Activate storage
-* change rules to:
+* Change rules to:

 `allow read, write: if true`

-for database and storage
+For database and storage

-* activate anonymous authentication under Rules for both Storage and Project
+* Activate 'anonymous authentication' under Rules for both Storage and Project

 ## Installation Procedure
 To get started with the React Native MobileChat application, follow the steps below: